omarreis/FlapLabel/README.md

 FlapLabel was originaly developed in 2002 for actual flight information screens for São Paulo Airport (Congonhas).

-We used plasma displays, expensive at the time, in substitution to even more expensive mechanical boards from Solari.
+We used an array of 42" plasma displays, expensive at the time, in substitution to even more expensive mechanical boards from Solari.
 The sw is still in use in that airport.
 The original components were for VCL.

-This is a port to Firemonkey and is tested on Windows, iOS and Android w/ D10.4.1
+This is a port to Delphi Firemonkey and is tested on Windows, iOS and Android w/ D10.4.1

 ![screenshot](/Images/FlapLabelTestShot.png)